ceme/frontend-dev-bookmarks/README.md

     + [tween.js](https://github.com/sole/tween.js): Super simple, fast and easy to use tweening engine which incorporates optimised Robert Penner's equations.
     + [Janis](https://github.com/MikeMcTiernan/Janis) is a lightweight JavaScript framework that provides simple animations via CSS transitions for modern browsers on the web as well as mobile devices.
     + [Rekapi](http://rekapi.com/): A keyframe animation library for JavaScript
-    + [CanvasScript3](http://www.arahaya.com/canvasscript3/) is a JavaScript library for the new HTML5 Canvas with an interface similar to ActionScript3.
-This library enables Sprite Groups, Layers, Mouse Events, Keyboard Events, Bitmap Effects, Tween Animations etc.
     + [Shifty](http://jeremyckahn.github.com/shifty/) is a tweening engine built in JavaScript.
 It is designed to fit any number of tweening needs.
     + [emile.js](https://github.com/madrobby/emile) is a no-frills stand-alone CSS animation JavaScript framework.
     + [Firmin](http://extralogical.net/projects/firmin/): a JavaScript animation library using CSS transforms and transitions.